canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 {% capture integration %}
 You may be wondering exactly how the notation for the differential of a function, e.g. $$\color{red}{\dif f}$$, relates to the symbol used when integrating, e.g. $$\int x^2 \color{blue}{\dif x}$$.
 Can we really just slap an integration sign on and call it a day?

-Strictly speaking, as we've defined it, the delimiter $$\color{blue}{\dif x}$$ used in integration has nothing inherently to do with the differential of a function that we defined above.
+Strictly speaking, as we've defined it, the delimiter $$\color{blue}{\dif x}$$ used in integration has nothing inherently to do with the differential $$\color{red}{\dif f}$$ of a function as we defined it above.
 However, nothing really goes wrong (at least in physics) if we treat it as the same as a differential, since when you deal with *integration by substitution* they behave the same way.
-Physicists play fast and loose with the technicalities of concepts like differentials, often much to the frustration of mathematicians who have to clean up afterwards.
+Relying on intuition for the underlying maths, physicists often play fast and loose with the technicalities of concepts like differentials, often much to the frustration of mathematicians who have to clean up afterwards.

 If we want to justify integrating the differential of a function, we can observe: